nolan-aaron/fibly/README.md

 # Fibly 🌀

-This application accepts an ongoing series of user supplied numbers as inputs, and will output notifications when certain conditions are met.
+This application takes a continuous stream of user-supplied numbers as input.
+If any of these numbers happens to be a Fibonacci number, it will output **FIB**.
+Additionally, at a regular interval set by the user, it will output the provided numbers in descending order of their frequency.

 ## Getting Started